Why Partners Are Important During the Surrogate's Journey

 - Get involved.
 Drive your partner to places.
 Eat healthily together.
 Start prepping for the delivery.
+Connect with your baby, even if you're not close by.
 Placing yourself in the surrogate or intended mother’s shoes and do their required activities with them.
+Consider giving your surrogate a small gesture of appreciation.
 You may discover a sense of solidarity.

 For more information on the husbands’ points of view, read the LA Times article: Why They Say OK: Surrogates' Spouses: the Other Men.